pi-base/data/CONTRIBUTING.md

 The recommended form of reference to a publication is [zbMath](https://zbmath.org/) link.

-pi-Base is not a forum for peer review, so to contribute improvements not directly reflected in the literature, we encourage you to ask (and self-answer if necessary) an appropriate question on either <https://math.stackexchange.com/> or <https://mathoverflow.net/>, and use that as your citation.
+pi-Base is not a forum for peer review, so to contribute non-trivial improvements not directly reflected in the literature, we encourage you to ask (and self-answer if necessary) an appropriate question on either <https://math.stackexchange.com/> or <https://mathoverflow.net/>, and use that as your citation.